cmdenault/Education/README.md

 # Education
+A project for Seattle University's DATA3320 class. <br>
-for DATA3320: exploring if school performance on the SAT or ACT can be predicted by socioeconomic factors.
+exploring if school performance on the SAT or ACT can be predicted by socioeconomic factors.

+## Requirements

 ~

 ## Data